 How to prevent and treat Horse Sunburn

-Summer means sun, and sun means sun burn, especially here in New Zealand, where the sun can burn the skin in only 10 minutes.
+Summer means sun, and sun means sun burn, especially here in New Zealand, but also Australia, where the sun can burn the skin in only 10 minutes.
 We know this and we protect ourselves accordingly, but we don’t always consider that our horses might suffer from sunburn as well.